Minato Mirai 21 – みなとみらい21

 Moreover, on the wheel sides a colorful design clock changes thanks to LED neon lights.

-The atmosphere of Minato Mirai is surely brightened at night!
+The atmosphere of Minato Mirai is surely sparkling and brightened at night!

 This Ferris wheel is part of the amusement park called Cosmo-world.